Weroansa

 Chapter 1: September 1937

-Louis Hammond, still dressed in his best suit complete with hat and wing-tip shoes, waves his hand out over the dash.
+Louis Hammond, still dressed in his best suit complete with hat and wing-tip shoes, waved his hand out over the dash.
 "Look, darling, at this nice, smooth, piece a road.
 Brand-spanking new highway.
 Takes us right through shagbark hickory country, ain't that what the young feller at the pump said?"

 "I know, darling, and I'm sorry it worked out that way.
 Farming's a tough business in the best of times, which we ain't had, and you've been more'n patient.
 But now that we've got the store, and the van . . . .
 Look!
 Right there, that's what that feller was talking about!"